silinternational/ecs-deploy/README.md

                                             Script will only perform deregistration if deployment succeeds.
-        --enable-rollback             Rollback task definition if new version is not running before TIMEOUT --sha                         SHA256 of container image, sha256 will take precedence over tag -v | --verbose                Verbose output
+        --enable-rollback             Rollback task definition if new version is not running before TIMEOUT --sha                         SHA256 of container image, sha256 will take precedence over tag --deploy-task-definition      Deploy to a service by task definition -v | --verbose                Verbose output

     Examples: